Those beautiful, shiny icicles hanging from your roof aren't cool.

 - You

-If preventive measures haven't worked to keep them at bay — or you're just learning about ice dams too late to prevent one — getting rid of an ice dam as quickly as possible is crucial.
+Whether preventive measures haven't kept them at bay — or you're learning about ice dams too late to prevent one — you'll need to get rid of an ice dam as quickly as possible.

-You may have been an icicle-harvesting pro as a kid, but now that you're an adult with a home to protect, this is a job for the pros.
-Not only will they remove the dam safely, they can help you pinpoint the exact cause and identify damage.
+This is where the pros come in.
+You may have been an icicle-harvesting pro as a kid, but now that you're an adult with a home to protect, this is a job for the real pros.
+Not only will they remove the dam safely, but they can help you pinpoint the cause and identify damage.

-#6 They'll Grow In Lots of Spots Around Your House — Not Just the Roof
+#6 They'll Grow in Lots of Spots Around Your House — Not Just on the Roof

 It makes sense that ice dams can damage your roof.
-Duh.
-But ice danger just keeps going and going when it clings to any part of your house.
+But ice danger just keeps going when it clings to any part of your house.
 Case in point: gas meters.

 "That gas meter has a small breather that needs to breathe air," Palumbo says.
 “We've often seen it get iced up or covered in snow."
 A frozen-over meter can cause your gas to shut off unexpectedly — not the best winter surprise.
-Other places ice (and icicles!) hang out on:
+Other places ice (and icicles) hang out:

 - Tree limbs